ASBESTOS

 The latency period (time it takes for a disease to become developed) is 25-40 years.

-Mesothelioma is a form a cancer with a notably poor prognosis; Mesothelioma life expectancy following diagnosis typically ranges between 8 and 14 months.
+Mesothelioma is a form of Cancer with a notably poor prognosis; Mesothelioma life expectancy following diagnosis typically ranges between 8 and 14 months.

 Latency period is often 15-30 years.